-What are the best kids mountain bikes when your kiddo isn’t quite ready for the full-sized version quite yet?
-Kids often want their bikes to look “cool”, meaning they want it to like what their parents bike or what they see older kids riding, and this often means they want it to look like a mountain bike, regardless of whether they’re riding on pavement or off road.
+What are the best kids’ mountain bikes when your kiddo isn’t quite ready for the full-sized version yet?
+Kids often want their bikes to look cool, meaning they want it to look like their parents’ bikes or what they see older kids riding, and this often means they want it to look like a mountain bike, regardless of whether they’re riding on pavement or off road.
 Or, perhaps they are now ready for true off-roading.
 This guide will help.

 The best mountain bikes for kids are: